top of page

 I trust this letter finds you in good health and spirits.
 As a deeply concerned citizen of India, I feel compelled to address a pressing issue that affects our environment and the future of our nation: the enforcement of the Single-Use Plastic Ban.
 This ban, heralded by the Modi Government on August 12, 2021, and notified through the Plastic Waste Management Amendment Rules, 2021, was a commendable step towards combating plastic pollution.
 However, its implementation, or lack thereof, leaves much to be desired.

 Mr. Bhupender Yadav, as the Minister of Environment, Forest and Climate Change, you are accountable to the citizens of India.
 We demand transparency and decisive action.
-The government must take real, tangible measures to enforce the Single-Use Plastic Ban and ensure its strict implementation.
+The government must take tangible measures to enforce the Single-Use Plastic Ban and ensure its strict implementation.
 This includes holding manufacturers accountable, increasing public awareness, and ensuring that government institutions lead by example.

 Thank you for your attention to this critical matter.
 We look forward to your prompt and decisive response.